Health Science Center at Houston

 Subject x Session x Time, millions of data points

-Goal: quantify the direct and indirect effects
+Goal: quantify the

 $$\small \begin{align*}M &= Z a + \overbrace{U + \epsilon_1}^{E_1}\qquad R = Z c + M b + \underbrace{U g + \epsilon_2}_{E_2}, \quad \epsilon_1 \bot